Hyperdimensional Probe: Decoding LLM Representations via Vector Symbolic Architectures: Related work

 \section{Related work}

-The latent representations of transformers, also known as residual stream, is a high-dimensional linear vector space that aggregates the outputs of all hidden layers~\citep{elhage2021mathematical}.
-Probing this additive space requires the identification of human-interpretable features across different layers~\citep{ferrando2024primer}.
-This investigation is grounded in the linear representation hypothesis, which posits that latent features can be encoded as linear subspaces~\citep{engels2024not}, formed and accessed during the forward pass~\citep{park2023linear}.
-In recent years, three main paradigms~\citep{ferrando2024primer} have been proposed to extract information from this vector space.
+The latent representations of transformers\footnote{Also known as \emph{residual stream}.} are high-dimensional linear vector spaces that aggregates the outputs of all hidden layers~\citep{elhage2021mathematical}.
+In recent years, three main approaches have been used to study the features encoded in this vector space~\citep{ferrando2024primer}: (1) supervised probes, (2) SAEs for input-focused feature extraction, and (3) logit-based methods for output distribution inspection.

-\paragraph{Supervised Probes} is a generic mapping paradigm that maps the model's residual stream to task-relevant features, measuring how much information about them is embedded~\citep{tenney2019bert}.
-Previous works have shown that several features are linearly encoded in transformers, from syntactical information~\citep{hernandez2023, diego2024polar}, to complex concepts such as space-time coordinates~\citep{gurnee2023language} and truthfulness~\citep{marks2023geometry}.
-However, their probing effectiveness is debated due to difficulties in separating information decoding from probe learning~\citep{ferrando2024primer, hewitt2019}.
+\paragraph{Supervised Probing} is a generic mapping paradigm that maps neural embeddings to task-relevant input features, measuring how much information about them is embedded~\citep{tenney2019bert}.
+Conventional probes are tailored and trained directly on task-specific features, from syntactical information~\citep{hernandez2023, diego2024polar}, to space-time coordinates~\citep{gurnee2023language} and truthfulness~\citep{marks2023geometry}.
+However, \emph{tailoring probes} to specific tasks limits generalizability, whereas \emph{directly learning targeted features} complicates distinguishing actual information decoding from probe-induced learning~\citep{hewitt2019}.

-\paragraph{Direct Logit Attribution (DLA)} projects latent representations onto its output vocabulary through the unbundling layer~\citep{geva2022}.
-This method, also known as \textit{Logit Lens}~\citep{belrose2023eliciting}, interprets outputs as predicted logits at a given point in the forward pass.
-DLA reveals next-token predictions, assuming that all subsequent layers are bypassed and providing insight into prediction dynamics~\citep{jastrzkebski2017residual}.
-However, this approach faces key limitations in uncovering features in the LLM vector space, as it relies solely on the next-token representation and is constrained by the model's token vocabulary.
-Thus, abstraction is limited, while additional vector transformations might also be necessary~\citep{belrose2023eliciting, sakarvadia2023attention}.

-\paragraph{Sparse AutoEncoders (SAEs)} use sparse dictionary learning~\citep{olshausen1997sparse} to disentangle overlapping subspaces created by superposition~\citep{cunningham2023sparse}.
-An autoencoder reconstructs the residual stream in an unsupervised fashion, enforcing sparsity in its learned representations.
-Once trained, these serve as a proxy layer for analysis.
-SAE activated neurons are interpreted via two strategies: identify representative tokens via DLA~\citep{kissane2024interpreting, dunefsky2024transcoders}; clustering inputs by shared SAE neurons, followed by manual~\citep{jing2025sparse} or automatic~\citep{bricken2023towards, lieberum2024gemma} feature naming.
-While SAEs help addressing superposition, interpreting the resulting features is challenging.
-Feature naming plays a crucial role in SAE-based analyses but remains problematic: DLA approaches restrict feature abstraction to LLM tokens, whereas example-based approaches can be overly broad and heavily data-dependent.